yuqitanyq/tp/docs/DeveloperGuide.md

     * 1a1.
 LibTask shows an error message.

    Use case resumes from step 1.

 * 1b.
 The new details are invalid.

     * 1b1.
 LibTask shows an error message.

    Use case resumes from step 1.

 * 1c.
-The index is valid but no new details are entered
+The index is valid but no new details are entered.

     * 1c1.
 LibTask shows an error message saying that at least ISBN, author or category must be provided.

   Use case resumes from step 1.

 ### UC10: Delete Book from LibTask